 Simply stated, the higher your deductible, the lower your premium.
 If you are a multi-property owner, and your units are insured under separate policies, your deductible will apply, per location, if you are on what is typically referred to as a “package” or “blanket” policy, your deductible usually applies per occurrence.
 This could be a big difference, out-of-pocket, in the event of a local catastrophe such as a tornado.

-Most policies have exclusions for such losses.
+Most policies have exclusions for losses such as earthquake, water and sewer backup, and flood coverage.
 You can buy these coverages back through endorsements.
-Make sure you understand how each coverage may apply, respective of your chosen insurance carrier.
-This will ensure you can make an educated decision on whether you should have any or all of these coverages.
-Learn more about the difference between flood, water damage and sewer backup here.
+Make sure you understand how each coverage may apply, respective to your chosen insurance carrier.
+This will ensure you can make an educated decision when insuring your investment properties.

 Insuring the Proper Entity